Contact Me

 -Family/Systems Issues -Anxiety and Depression -Trauma History

--Strategies for Effective Self-Advocacy -Life Transitions -Mood Disorders
+-Strategies for Effective Self-Advocacy -Substance Use Issues -Mood Disorders

 -Social skills building -Sexuality/Coming Out -Abuse